 The giant, Anton, originally seen in post-curse Enchanted Forest, was turned small by Cora, who brought him to Storybrooke to force him to grow magic beans for her.

-When Belle learns Hook's going to protect her in 3x15, she's not impressed: "You do know he tried to kill me?
-Twice."
+Call Back: When Belle learns Hook's going to protect her in "Quiet Minds", she's not impressed:

 Call Forward: In "Red-Handed", during a flash back to the Enchanted Forest we see Snow White trying to come up with different aliases for herself while she’s an outlaw.
 She spits out Frosty, Margaret and Mary, in that order.

-Since Rumpelstiltskin has the Blind Seer's foresight, he's usually the one to lampshade this whenever some characters make throwaway comments which fit this trope.
+Since Rumplestiltskin has the Blind Seer's foresight, he's usually the one to lampshade this whenever some characters make throwaway comments which fit this trope.

 Henry to Regina after disposing of the wraith with Jefferson's hat traps Emma and Snow in the Enchanted Forest.
 He says she has to figure out how to bring them back or she really is the Evil Queen, and he'll never see her again.
 He leaves with Charming.